electron/website/docs/latest/api/safe-storage.md

 * `encrypted` Buffer

-Returns `String` - the decrypted string.
+Returns `string` - the decrypted string.
 Decrypts the encrypted buffer obtained  with `safeStorage.encryptString` back into a string.

 This function will throw an error if decryption fails.